Winterbottom v Wright: Judgment

 In 1842, the law's only recognition of "negligence" was in respect of a breach of contract.
 As the plaintiff was not in a contract with the defendant, the court ruled in favour of the defendant on the basis of the doctrine of privity of contract.

 Winterbottom sought to extend the ratio of the court in Langridge v Levy but the court rejected that on the grounds that that case involved a gun whose safety had been misrepresented by the vendor.

 The case was also possibly influenced by public policy.
 If the plaintiff were able to sue," there would be unlimited actions" and the public utility of the Postmaster-General was such that allowing such actions would be undesirable for society.

 Significance

-Though Master of the Rolls William Brett sought to establish a general principle of duty of care in Heaven v.
+Though the Master of the Rolls, Sir William Brett sought to establish a general principle of duty of care in Heaven v.
 Pender (1883), his judgment was at variance with the majority of the court.
 The privity argument was subsequently rejected in common law in the United States in MacPherson v.
 Buick Motor Co.
-(1916) and finally in England by the doctrine of the "neighbour principle" in Donoghue v.
-Stevenson (1932).
-The evolution is explained in the article on common law.
+(1916) and finally in England by the doctrine of the "neighbour principle" in Donoghue v Stevenson (1932).